 Interest in the past of the Malton and Norton area goes back a long way – it is known that an inscribed Roman stone from Malton was shown at the Royal Society in London in 1755.
-By the 1880s the Malton Antiquarian and Natural History Society was a small group with a growing interest in the area’s past; they started meeting in the Subscription Rooms and began to acquire a collection.
+By the 1880s the Malton Field Naturalists and Scientific Society was a small group with a growing interest in the area’s past; they set up a museum in the Subscription Rooms to display their collection of geological and natural history specimens.

 Roman Malton Museum

 In 1932 the natural history, geological and fossil collections were given to Hull museum where some of it was subsequently lost due to the bombing in 1943.